UCL/mvmeta/README.md

 <a href ="https://www.mrcctu.ucl.ac.uk/"><img src="MRCCTU_at_UCL_Logo.png" width="50%" /></a>

-# mvmeta
-mvmeta: Stata module to perform multivariate random-effects meta-analysis by Ian White
+# mvmeta: Stata module to perform multivariate random-effects meta-analysis

-This is version 4.0 of the package, dated 7apr2022
+Author: Ian White
+Version: 4.0
+Date: 7apr2022

-The package includes the mvmeta_make command which prepares data for mvmeta.
+This package includes the mvmeta_make command which prepares data for mvmeta.

 ## What's new in version 4
 mvmeta_make:
 - a prefix syntax makes the command work with complex Stata commands such as mixed and mi estimate
 - the classic (former) syntax is still available
-- a number of minor improvements
+- I've made a number of minor improvements

 mvmeta:
 - bscov(exch) estimates a common between-studies correlation.
 - bubble option (was previously undocumented)
-- a number of minor bug fixes
+- I've made a number of minor bug fixes

 ## Installation
+At the Stata prompt, type
+ github install mvmeta